-B. Internally-Generated Intangible Assets - Research and Development Expenses
+B. Internally-generated intangible assets - research and development expenses

-Expenditure on research activities is recognized as an expense in the period in which it is incurred.
+Expenditures on research activities are recognized as expense in the period in which it is incurred.

 An internally-generated intangible asset arising from development (or from the development phase of an internal project) is recognized if, and only if, all of the following have been demonstrated;